 The study lines of the Agricultural University of Iceland offer Vocational Studies, Undergraduate and Post Graduate study lines.
 They are based on international perspectives, and the lines can easily be compared to similar degree plans in larger universities in the field of agriculture, natural resources and management, landscape architecture and planning.
 The study requirements and outcomes are comparable to what is common in both domestic universities and abroad.
 Icelandic students have done well in graduate studies after completion of B.Sc. degrees at AUI.

 The Department of Continuing Education offers a wide selection of courses.

-Main office are at Hvanneyri in Borgarbyggð, offices and research facilities are at Keldnaholt in Reykjavík and teaching facilities are at Reykir in Hveragerði.
+Main offices are at Hvanneyri in Borgarbyggð, offices and research facilities are at Keldnaholt in Reykjavík and teaching facilities are at Reykir in Hveragerði.